azdanov/ReactxNet/README.md

 - Set App secrets: `fly secrets set KEY=VALUE`
 - Deploy the app: `fly deploy`

-#### Github Actions
+#### GitHub Actions

-GitHub Actions are used to build and push the docker image to Docker Hub and deploy the app to fly.io.
+GitHub Actions are used to build and push the docker image to Docker Hub and deploy the app to fly.io on every push to repository.

 Before using the GitHub Actions, the following secrets should be set in the repository settings:

 - `FLY_API_TOKEN`
 - `DOCKERHUB_USERNAME`
 - `DOCKERHUB_TOKEN`

+#### Security Headers

+The app uses [NWebSec](https://github.com/NWebsec/NWebsec) to set security headers.
+Make sure that all the CSPs are set correctly, and there are no errors in the console.

 ### Noteworthy NPM Packages